 - Candles, charcoal and gas grills and combustibles

 - Alcohol fot those under the age of 21 and alcohol bottle collections

 - Drugs and drug paraphernalia

 Health & Safety Inspections occur on a monthly basis and their purpose is to ensure that residents are complying with the student handbook and all policies regarding health and safety.
-Please see a member of the Office of Residential Life staff if you have any questions or concerns.
-Our number one concern is your Safety!
+Please see a member of the UNH Tuscany Campus staff if you have any questions or concerns.
+Our number one concern is your safety!

 Q. If I leave the program in the middle of the semester, can I get a reimbursement on housing?

 A. No reduction in housing charges is made for temporary absence from the residence halls, nor is any refund made if a student is suspended or dismissed, or leaves the residence hall for any reason during the semester.